San Fernando Valley: Healthcare

-Services
+Religious services

+There are numerous Catholic churches in the San Fernando valley.
+The valley is home to the second-largest Jewish population in LA County.
+For the Muslims in Islam living in the San Fernando valley, there are seven mosques in the valley.

+Municipal services

 The Los Angeles satellite administrative center for the valley, The Civic Center Van Nuys, is in Van Nuys.
 The area in and around the Van Nuys branch of Los Angeles City Hall is home to a police station, limited and unlimited jurisdiction superior courts and Los Angeles city and county administrative offices.

 Branches of the Los Angeles Public Library and independent city's libraries service the residents.

-Los Angeles Police Department, Los Angeles County Sheriff's Department, and independent valley city departments.
-Los Angeles Fire Department, Los Angeles County Fire Department, Burbank Police Department, and independent valley city departments.